Azure-Samples/azure-intelligent-edge-patterns/Research/mlflow-on-azure-stack/Readme.md

 You can monitor Kubeflow cluster by looking at the Kubernetes status, you might need to wait to let the pods create containers and start.

 For more information see Installing Kubeflow on Azure -  https://www.kubeflow.org/docs/azure/deploy/install-kubeflow/
+### Step 7: Creating a Notebook Server

+From the Kubeflow dashboard select "Notebook Servers".
+Pick the namespace you want to create the server under and select "+ New Server".

+Enter the desired specs for your server.
+Make sure the "Custom Image" checkbox is select and input `naedwebs/jupyter-mlflow` in the text field for this option.
+Click "Launch".
+### Step 8: Upload a Notebook

+Once your server is running click "Connect".
+A Jupyter Notebook landing page should load on a new tab.
+On the right hand side of this page push the "Upload" button and select the MLflow_Tutorial notebook found in the notebooks folder in this repository and hit open.
+Click the blue "Upload" button that has just appeard.
+Select the notebook to run it.